wontoniii/wontoniii.github.io/_projects/vinference.md

 ---
 layout: page
-title: Video QoE
+title: Video QoE Inference
-description: "Video Quality Inference from Encrypted Traffic"
+description: "Inferring streaming video quality from encrypted traffic"
 img:
 importance: 2
 category: Projects
-# tags: sigmetrics
+tags: [sigmetrics, dataset]
 ---

 We developed a system that accurately infers video streaming quality metrics in real time, such as startup delay or video resolution, by using just a handful of features extracted from passive traffic measurement.
 Network Microscope passively collects a corpus of network features about the traffic flows of interest in the network and directs those to a real-time analytics framework that can perform more complex inference tasks.
 Network Microscope enables network operators to determine degradations in application quality as they happen, even when the traffic is encrypted.